anne-urai/climate_psychology/README.md

 ## Resources and examples for teaching general psychology
 - Social dynamics: behavioral norms change and tipping points
 - Default bias
+- Perception of risk and uncertainty
+- Temporal discounting

 ---